EVORA-project/evora-ontology/models/docs/PathogenIdentification.md

 slot_usage:
   taxon:
     name: taxon
-    description: Scientifically classified group or entity within the reference taxonomy
+    description: Scientifically classified group or entity within the reference taxonomy.
     title: taxon
     comments:
-    - The taxon of the highest rank known that can be used to classify a pathogen or group of pathogens (e.g viruses) in the reference taxonomy
+    - The taxon of the highest rank known that can be used to classify a pathogen or group of pathogens (e.g viruses) in the reference taxonomy.
     close_mappings:
     - schema:taxonomicRange
     - dwc:taxonID